Roberto Esteban Chavez: Background

-Education

 Chavez earned his Master of Fine Arts in 1961 at the University of California at Los Angeles, where he met and worked alongside Charles Garabedian, Gordon Rice, Eduardo Carrillo and Maxwell Hendler.
 In the early 1960s, Chavez became part of the "emerging gallery scene along La Cienega Boulevard" at the Ceeje Gallery, which in contrast to the Ferus and Landau Galleries that often exhibited New York artists, highlighted local, ethnic and women artists.

+Chavez died in Arivaca, Arizona on December 17, 2024, at the age of 92.

 Murals

 In the mid-1970s, Chavez began painting public murals throughout the city of Los Angeles, especially East L.A. where the La Raza political movement was gaining ground.
 His 1972 anti-war mural Porque Se Pelean?
-Que No Son Carnales became part of artist Sandra de la Loza's Mural Remix. show at LACMAMural Remixed.
+Que No Son Carnales became part of artist Sandra de la Loza's Mural Remix show at LACMA Mural Remixed.

 In 1974, Chavez painted The Path to Knowledge and the False University, a 200-foot mural on the East Los Angeles Community College campus, where he worked as an arts educator and chair of the Chicano Studies department.
 Although the mural was destroyed by the college, the mural, its impact and the political questions surrounding the destruction were detailed in two museum exhibits: "Roberto Chavez and The False University: A Retrospective" at the Vincent Price Museum and "Murales Rebeldes: L.A.
 Chicana/o Murals under Siege" Pacific Standard Time: LA/LA Beyond Borders in 2017.